paboyle/Grid/documentation/manual.rst

     unvectorizeToLexOrdArray(std::vector<sobj> &out, const Lattice<vobj> &in);
     vectorizeFromLexOrdArray(std::vector<sobj> &in , Lattice<vobj> &out);

+.. todo:: CD: Explain the choices for sobj and vobj.

 The Lexicographic order of data in the external vector fields is defined by (lib/util/Lexicographic.h)::

     Lexicographic::IndexFromCoor(const Coordinate &lcoor, int &lex,Coordinate *local_dims);